Search

 Types of MTF Bottom Surgery

-Feminizing or “MTF” bottom surgeries can be divided into two categories: expricative procedures that remove existing organs and reconstructive procedures that reconfigure the genital tissue.
+Feminizing or “MTF” bottom surgeries can be divided into two categories: (1) expiratory procedures that remove existing organs and (2) reconstructive procedures that reconfigure the genital tissue.

 Penectomy and “Gender Nullification” Surgery

-• No dilating or penetrative sex: Patients who are sure that they are not interested in having penetrative or receptive vaginal sexual intercourse often opt for this option.
+No dilation or penetrative sex: Patients who are sure that they are not interested in having penetrative or receptive vaginal sexual intercourse opt for a vulvaplasty.
 Having a “zero depth vaginoplasty” allows patients to have the external genitals (vulva) without having to follow a lifetime dilation regimen to keep their vaginal canal functional.

 Vaginoplasty

-• Penetrative sex: Patients opt for this procedure if they are interested in the option of having receptive vaginal, sexual intercourse.
-Additional skin grafts can be taken to elongate the vaginal canal, depending on the amount of skin available from the penis.
-That said, in order to maintain the depth and width of the vaginal canal, dilation is a life-long commitment.
+Penetrative sex: Patients opt for this procedure if they are interested in having receptive vaginal intercourse.
+In order to maintain the depth and width of the vaginal canal, dilation is a life-long commitment.

-• Self-lubrication: The peritoneal pull-through and robotic vaginoplasty techniques often use the mucus membrane of the rectal tissue or the internal abdominal wall to line the vaginal canal.
+Self-lubrication: The peritoneal pull-through and robotic vaginoplasty techniques use the mucus membrane of the rectal tissue or the internal abdominal wall to line the vaginal canal.
 While this tissue may produce a vagina that is self-lubricating, results are not consistent and lubrication should still be used in penetrative sex.
-While the penile-inversion technique does not create a self-lubricating vagina, it has more long-term evidence to back its success.
+While the penile-inversion technique does not create a self-lubricating vagina, it has long-term evidence to back its durability and overall success.

 Labiaplasty

-• Second-stage after a vaginoplasty/vulvoplasty: Dr. Ley uses the two-step method for all of her vaginoplasty/vulvoplasty procedures.
+Second-stage after a vaginoplasty/vulvaplasty: Dr. Ley uses the two-step method for all of her vaginoplasty/vulvaplasty procedures.
 This involves the creation of a vulva in the first surgery, and the detailing of the labia and clitoral hood in a second procedure five months later.
-The advantage of performing the vaginoplasty/vulvoplasty and labiaplasty as separate procedures is that patients tend to have better healing outcomes.
+The advantage of performing the vaginoplasty/vulvaplasty and labiaplasty as separate procedures is that patients tend to have better healing and therefore improved aesthetic outcomes.

 Recovery and Aftercare

 The recovery for each bottom surgery procedure listed above is unique.
 You can consult our vaginoplasty recovery guide here for more specific instructions.
 After your surgical consultation, our office staff will give you a more detailed recovery guide tailored to your procedure(s).
-Likewise dilation instructions and other recovery guidelines will be given to you in the hospital after your surgery if you undergo an in-patient procedure.
+Likewise, dilation instructions and other recovery guidelines will be given to you in the hospital after surgery.

 We encourage you to keep the following points in mind for recovery: